Engee documentation

 Real-time debugging

-The Engee environment allows you to monitor model execution in real time.
-This approach combines several tools that help to monitor step by step the state of signals, blocks and their dynamic processes:
+The Engee environment allows you to monitor the execution of the model in real time.
+This approach combines several tools that help you monitor the status of signals, blocks, and their dynamic processes step by step.:

 interactive debugging 1

-• Enable stepping back - allows you to run the model one time step at a time.
-Enabling the setting adds additional buttons to the top Engee modelling menu:
+• Enable stepping back — allows you to execute the model one time step at a time.
+Enabling the setting adds additional buttons to the upper simulation menu Engee:

 stepping through sim

-• Maximum number of saved back steps - parameter determines how many simulation steps will be stored in memory.
-Useful for understanding how the model reached the current state and for debugging, as it allows you to compare the changes at each step.
+• Maximum number of saved back steps — The parameter determines how many simulation steps will be stored in memory.
+It is useful for understanding how the model reached its current state and for debugging, as it allows you to compare changes at each step.

-• Interval between stored back steps - parameter sets how many time steps the model state will be stored in memory.
+• Interval between stored back steps — the parameter sets after how many time steps the state of the model will be saved.

-• Move back/forward by - parameter defines the number of steps the model will advance:
+• Move back/forward by — the parameter determines the number of steps the model will take.:

-• Step forward move forward - the simulation continues for the specified number of steps.
-For example, if the value of the parameters "Step forward/backward by" is 2, the simulation will advance by two steps.
+• Step forward move forward — The simulation continues for the specified number of steps.
+For example, if the value of the "Step forward/backward by" parameter is 2, then the simulation will advance by two steps.

-• Step back move back - the simulation goes back the specified number of steps.
-Engee restores the working point of the model state, from which the selected number of steps is returned.
+• Step back move back — the simulation returns for the specified number of steps.
+Engee restores the operating point of the model state, from which the selected number of steps returns.

-• Showing current signal value - allows marking signals to display the instantaneous value during simulation or step-by-step execution.
-This method is visual and convenient for visually analysing the data transfer between blocks.
+• Showing current signal value — Allows you to mark signals to display the instantaneous value during simulation or step-by-step execution.
+This method is clear and convenient for visual analysis of data transmission between blocks.

 instant values 1

-• Animation speed - controls the speed of finite automaton (supported inside the block Chart).
-It has four modes: off (by default), slow, medium and fast.
+• Animation speed — controls the speed of operation state machine (supported inside the block *Chart*It has four modes: off (default), slow, medium and fast.

 image3

-One of the most important tools for debugging models is breakpoints.
-They allow you to pause the execution of the model at the right moment in the simulation to examine the state of the system, to find errors or to check the operation of individual blocks and settings.
+One of the important tools for debugging models is Breakpoint.
+They allow you to pause the execution of the model at the right moment of the simulation in order to study the state of the system, find errors, or check the operation of individual blocks and settings.

-To open the breakpoint editor, go to the debug article icon 1 settings window and in the tab Debugging select Open the breakpoint list:
+To open the point editor, go to the settings window debug article icon 1 and in the tab Debugging choose Open the breakpoint list:

-Consider an example where breakpoints are used to stop the simulation at a particular stage.
-To do this, assemble the model from blocks Sine Wave Function and Terminator, switch on signal recording:
+Let’s look at an example where using breakpoints, the simulation stops at a specific stage.
+To do this, assemble the model from blocks Sine Wave and Terminator, turn on the signal recording:

 sine wave terminator model

-With the left mouse button, select the signal line and in the breakpoint editor click breakpoint add.
-In the window that opens, select less than zero as shown in the figure:
+Click the signal line with the left mouse button and click in the breakpoint editor breakpoint add.
+In the window that opens, select less than zero as shown in the picture:

-The created breakpoint will have a characteristic red mark on the signal line:
+The created breakpoint will have a distinctive red mark on the signal line.:

 sine wave terminator model 1

 Run the simulation.
-The simulation will pause on the third second and the model graph will look like this:
+The simulation will pause on the third second, and the graph of the model will look like this: